 Total Home Protection provides three service plans, as well as extra optional coverages, to fit consumers’ needs.
 All THP technicians are pre-screened, licensed and insured.
 Claims professionals are available 24/7.

-Since 1990, OneGuard has provided top quality customer service & fixed numerous home repairs.
-With a large network of contractors, OneGuard offers a variety of hassle-free home repair & maintenance services at affordable prices.
+For almost 30 years, OneGuard has utilized a large network of contractors to offer a variety of hassle-free home repair & maintenance services at affordable prices in Arizona, Nevada and Texas.

 A leader in the home warranty industry, American General Warranty offers consumers customizable warranties for the coverage they need.
 American General Warranty offers 24/7 customer request support.